boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 The core library types and functions can be found in the header `fio.h`.

-The header is well documented and very long, and by the same nature, so it this documentation.
+The header is well documented and very long, and as a result, so is this documentation.

 The header can be included more than once to produce multiple types of Hash Maps or data Sets.
-As well as to include some of it's optional features such as the String helpers and the linked list types.
+As well as to include some of it's optional features such as the binary String helpers and the linked list types.

-These extra features are detailed at the end of this file.

 ## Connection (Protocol) Management